South Carolina vs. Norfolk State Predictions & Picks - Women's NCAA Tournament First Round

 South Carolina Schedule Analysis

-- The Gamecocks notched their signature win of the season on November 20, when they defeated the Stanford Cardinal, who rank No. 5 in the AP's Top 25, by a score of 76-71.
+- The Gamecocks defeated the No. 5 Stanford Cardinal in a 76-71 win on November 20, which was their best win of the season.

-- The Gamecocks have 15 wins against Quadrant 1 teams, the most in Division 1.
+- The Gamecocks have the most Quadrant 1 victories in the nation (15).

 South Carolina 2022-23 Best Wins